-5 Moves to Make After You’ve Blown Your Budget
+5 Steps for Bouncing Back After You’ve Blown Your Budget

 When you blow your calorie count by splurging on dessert, it’s tempting to say you’ve blown it for the day/week/month — even though the obvious solution is to cut back the next couple of days and schedule extra gym time.

 With budgeting, it’s the same.
 When you’ve spent too much, the worst thing you can do is give up and start plopping down the credit card just because you’re over budget.
 You can bounce back with a little self-reflection and discipline.